Frequently Asked Questions About Careers in the Visual Arts

 Earnings can vary widely depending on how much experience you have, the specific type of work you do, the industry you work in, and even where you live.
 Many artists are self-employed, so their earnings fluctuate with their workload.
 Others find salaried positions with advertising agencies, publishing companies, design firms, and other types of businesses.

-Below are the median and top-end earnings for different visual arts careers as of May 2018.
-(All salary figures are rounded to the nearest thousand.)
-You can also see which areas of the country tend to have the highest rates of pay for each occupation.1
+Below are the median and top-end earnings for different visual arts careers.
+You can also see which areas of the country tend to have the highest rates of pay for each occupation.

 - Median pay—$93K